 Oil and gas production overall is rather limited in both countries.
 Romania runs 4 offshore platforms for offshore HC exploitation.
 Bulgaria only has three installations for exploration so far in its EEZ.

-ca.
+In Bulgaria an infrastructure related to oil and gas abstraction is available in front of Varna Bay (close to Cape Galata), a pipeline from 12 nm area.

+in Romania infrastructure related to oil and gas are 2 pipelines ( each about 63 km in front of Portita (Sinoe lake) and one oil terminal near Midia Cape.

-Figure 2: gas pipeline in BG and RO
+Figure 2: Gas pipeline in BG and RO